suraj44/SummerProjects17/FP-Erlang/Week 6/Assignment 5/Shashank/README.md

 ```
 ##### takewhile
 - `takewhile(Pred)` <br/>
-Returns a function that takes a List as argument and takes elements Elem from the List while Pred(Elem) returns true, that is, the function returns the longest prefix of the List for which all elements satisfy the predicate.
+Returns a function that takes a List as argument and returns  a list of elements Elem from the List while Pred(Elem) returns true, that is, the function returns the longest prefix of the List for which all elements satisfy the predicate.

 - `takewhile(Pred, List)` <br/>
-Returns a function that takes a List as argument and takes elements Elem from the List while Pred(Elem) returns true, that is, the function returns the longest prefix of the List for which all elements satisfy the predicate.
+Returns a list of elements Elem from the List while Pred(Elem) returns true, that is, the function returns the longest prefix of the List for which all elements satisfy the predicate.

   Example : Find the longest prefix of the list for which all elements in list[7, 4, 8, 1, 9, 3, 13, 6, 8, 2] is less than 10
 ```